mafazaa-org/dns-server/README.md

 This variable allows the application to know where the Redis service is hosted, facilitating connections to it for data retrieval and storage.

-##### SERVER_HOSTNAME

-The hostname of the DNS server itself.

-    SERVER_HOSTNAME=localhost

-This may be used in logging, providing information about the server’s identity in various messages and responses, or possibly in responses to queries.

 #### Usage in Application

 These environment variables are loaded into the application at runtime using the dotenv library.
 Here's how they typically work in context: